arupkpatel/HandGestureDetection/README.md

 We have used 3 convolutional layers, 2 dropout layers, 2 maxpooling layer and 1 hidden layer with sigmoid activation funtion and adam as optimiser function.
 We have also used 'ImageDataGenerator' to increase the number of dataset by manipulating the images.

 For this project, we have create our own dataset using a python script and a webcam.
 Then we created a filter to extract only the hand region from the images, this was done by converting the images form RGB to HSV and then creating a mask for identifying the human skin.
-Then the images was resized 48x48 and coverted to Grayscale.
+Then the images was resized 48x48 and coverted to Grayscale.The dataset can be found at https://drive.google.com/open?id=1oSpLgBYzCJF5gnHgL4nmpOJs0XXESq9W.

 We got desired output as notepad was opening when one finger was shown and calculater when 2 finger was shown.